jdbaldry/aws_tags_exporter/README.md

 --------|-------------|----------------------------------
-ELB     | Exposes the tags associated with Elastic Load Balancers in the region | load_balancer_name, region RDS     | Exposes the tags associated with all AWS RDS instances in the region | name, identifier, availability_zone elastic_service | The tags related with Elasticsearch services are exposed | domain, region
+ELB     | Exposes the tags associated with Elastic Load Balancers in the region | load_balancer_name, region RDS     | Exposes the tags associated with all AWS RDS instances in the region | name, identifier, availability_zone ElasticsearchService | The tags related with Elasticsearch services are exposed | domain, region

 ## Building and running